marianneke/speech-commands-recognition/GCommandsPytorch/README.md

 To make the arrange the data run the following command:
 ```
-python make_dataset.py <google-command-folder> --out_path <path to save the data the new format>
+python make_dataset.py <google-command-folder> --out_path <path to save the data in the new format>
 ```

 ### Custom Dataset
 You can also use the data loader and training scripts for your own custom dataset.
-In order to do so the dataset should be arrange in the following way:
+In order to do so, the dataset should be arranged in the following way:
 ```
 root/up/kazabobo.wav
 root/up/asdkojv.wav